jainsujay02/codepathprework/README.md

 Describe any challenges encountered while building the app.

-The most challenge for me in building this app was that I had never worked with Swift.
+The most significant challenge for me in building this app was that I had never worked with Swift.
 So, I had to learn the syntax and some basics of the language.
-The other challenge that I faced was in aliging the text elements so that they do not bleed out of the screen.
+The other challenge that I faced was in aligning the text elements so that they do not bleed out of the screen.
 This took a little bit of trial and error as I have very little experience in design.

 ## License